 - Prove language ability in English and/or French by taking a standardized language test recognized by Immigration, Refugees and Citizenship Canada (IRCC).

-If eligible, you may create an Express Entry profile and enter the Express Entry pool, where you are assigned a points total under the Comprehensive Ranking System (CRS)and ranked against other candidates in the pool.
+If eligible, you may create an Express Entry profile and enter the Express Entry pool, where you are assigned a points total under the Comprehensive Ranking System (CRS) and ranked against other candidates in the pool.
 Immigration, Refugees and Citizenship Canada (IRCC) conducts draws from the Express Entry pool, where the highest-ranked candidates will each be sent an invitation to apply (ITA).
-With an ITA, you have 60 days to submit a complete application for permanent residence.
+With an ITA, you have 60 days to submit a complete application for permanent residence (this has been extended to 90 during the coronavirus pandemic).

 Provincial nominees need to be eligible under one of the FSW, FST, or CEC programs in order to enter the pool in the first place.
-Therefore, the true share of FSW-eligible candidates invited may be even higher than 53 percent.
+Therefore, the true share of FSW-eligible candidates invited was likely higher than 45 percent.